kthpanor/vlxman/docs/uv-vis.md

 cpp_results = cpp_drv.compute(molecule, basis, scf_results)
 ```

-Download a {download}`Python script <../input_files/tq-cpp.py>` type of input file to calculate the absorption spectra with CPP of the thiophene-quinoxaline molecule at the CAM-B3LYP/def2-svp level of theory.
+Download a {download}`Python script <../input_files/tq-cpp.py>` type of input file to calculate the absorption spectrum with CPP of the thiophene-quinoxaline molecule at the CAM-B3LYP/def2-svp level of theory.

 **Text file**